Skip to main content

 3. Invest in a data management solution.

 Data management solutions can help organizations break down data silos by connecting disparate data sources and enabling data to be shared across systems.
-Popular data management technologies include data warehouse, data lake, data mesh, and data fabric.
+Popular data management technologies include data warehouse, data lake, data mesh, and data fabric (more on data fabric below).

 4. Promote cross-team collaboration.